A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Computational examples

 \section{Computational examples}

 In this section, we present several computational examples relating to the behavior of the particle system.
-We will compare particle simulations, finite volume method, linearized Gaussian approximation and hybrid method.
+We will compare particle simulations with the finite volume method, the linearized Gaussian approximation and the hybrid method.
+The initial tests, which consider problems without an external potential, are designed to characterize the properties of the methodology in a simple setting.
+These initial simulations are performed on a periodic domain.
+The last example incorporates an external potential to illustrate the application of the methodology to rare event simulation.

 First, we examine the differences between the particle description and the SPDE description for small particles numbers.
-We note that, for the simple Euler-Muruyama discretization presented here, the temporal truncation error leads to an over-prediction of the variance that converges with first-order accuracy in $\Delta t$.
+We note that, for the simple Euler-Maruyama discretization presented here, the temporal truncation error leads to an over-prediction of the variance that converges with first-order accuracy in $\Delta t$.
 However, skewness and kurtosis are insensitive to the time step.